I am happy to share with you feedback from both colleagues and customers:

 — Marcus Toremar, Lean Manager, Swedish Migration Board

 I worked with Bob to design and deliver a customized series of Executive Lean Management training for me and my staff as we led what has become a very successful and sustained Lean transformation.
 I consider that training, occurring in mid-transformation, as one of the keys to our success as we moved from transition to sustainment.
-Although Bob would take exception to being termed an “expert,” I personally consider him one of the foremost experts on the theory and practice of Lean management and highly recommend his management training and his books to anyone who wants to make the transition from Fake Lean to Real Lean.
+Although Bob would take exception to being termed an “expert,” I personally consider him one of the foremost experts on the theory and practice of Lean management and highly recommend his management training and his books.

 — John Kornegay, President, Kamatics